Next Start

 Train on Suspension Systems at UTI

-Courses cover a range of topics, including “Vehicle Steering and Suspension Service and Repair.”
-You’ll learn about the parts of a suspension system, how to use hand tools for assembly and disassembly, and how to use alignment equipment.
+Courses cover a range of topics, including some instruction on how to service different parts of the suspension system.
+You’ll learn about the parts of a suspension system, how to use hand tools for assembly and disassembly and how to use alignment equipment.

-Not only will your education benefit you in your career journey, you could also gain the knowledge and tools required to make repairs on your own vehicle!
-And the program is designed to be completed in just 51 weeks.7 Request more information today!
+Not only will your education benefit you in your career journey, but you could also gain the knowledge and tools required to make repairs on your own vehicle!
+The program is designed to be completed in just 51 weeks.7 Request more information today!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.